mindeal/DynamoDB-Schema/access-pattern-alex.md

 * Markdown text area is deal description
 * Next part is editor choice single product of the deal (Optional)
 * Last part contains all brands relating to the deal (Optional)
+* The bottom row contains three parts, from left to right, number of comments, number of likes, and purchase url.

 ### Sample payload